-We have audited the financial statements of Tandia Financial Credit Union Limited ("the Credit Union"), which comprise the statement of financial position as at December 31, 2022, and the statement of comprehensive income, statement of changes in members' equity and statement of cash flow for the year then ended, including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of Tandia Financial Credit Union Limited ("the Credit Union"), which comprise the statement of financial position as at December 31, 2023, and the statement of comprehensive income, statement of changes in members' equity and statement of cash flow for the year then ended, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Tandia Financial Credit Union Limited as at December 31, 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Tandia Financial Credit Union Limited as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards).